 Our volunteers are passionate, inspired and want to make a difference in the fight against Alzheimer’s disease.
 Whether you can spare a few hours a week or make a more significant time commitment, please consider becoming an Alzheimer's Association volunteer.
 Training is provided.
 There are many ways to support the Alzheimer's Association Long Island Chapter.
 We want to know about your special skills!!
 In addition to the list below, we are looking for people with experience in photography/videography, graphic design, yoga instruction and expertise in fun activities that can be offered to support groups.
 Share your expertise with us!!

-Get started by visiting our new volunteer community.
-If you have any questions, please contact our Helpline Manager, Maribeth Madigan at email@example.com.
+Get started by visiting our volunteer community.
+If you have any questions, please contact our Helpline Manager, Maribeth Navas at firstname.lastname@example.org.

 Ways to Volunteer

 Advocates play an essential role in the Association's legislative efforts by taking political action in support of our cause.
 Advocates are engaged in a variety of public policy activities, such as emailing, calling or writing legislators, attending conferences and events, visiting legislators in home district offices, and helping to identify new advocates.
 Help us build relationships with decision-makers and their staff and hold them accountable to their commitments to fighting Alzheimer's and increasing funding for research.
 All you need is the desire to have your voice heard by your elected officials on behalf of individuals and families affected by Alzheimer's disease.

 Community Educators deliver a variety of Association-developed presentations to raise awareness about the disease, facilitate diagnosis and encourage healthy living.
 Through these presentations, community educators discuss Alzheimer's disease and share information about local services.
 Training on the Association's core education programs is required and will be provided to you.
 Must be an effective communicator with good public speaking skills and be interested in educating the public.
 Bilingual speakers needed.